 A thrilling descent then drops riders North West into the Emerald Creek Catchment before hooking South West and undulating up towards the junction with Kauri Creek Road.
 Riders turn left and up Kauri Creek Road for a climb not too dissimilar in both length and height to the Mt Edith climb.
 At the top of the climb (1220m asl) riders return to steady undulations before a long and extended descent with only very brief climbs to remind legs of their state of fatigue.
 Kauri Creek Road returns to Danbulla Road East of Barrabadeen so riders will turn right and make their way back along the shoreline, via Danbulla Road to where they began and the final Run Leg.

-The approximately 11km Run Leg starts and finishes at Barrabadeen.
-Competitors will follow the beautiful Barrabadeen headland past Robson’s Graves, around Scout Point and Venturers Cove.
 After crossing Danbulla Drive, a two-lap course winds up and around the rugged single trails and granite outcrops above Torpedo Bay.
-Glorious views over the Atherton Tableland and steep descents will be the highlights of the run leg – depending on the condition of one’s thighs – with views to Barrabadeen and the Finish Line sure to motivate even the weariest of participants.
+Glorious views over the Atherton Tableland, steep descents to the dam wall & the vista from Danbulla Drive will be the highlights of the run leg – depending on the condition of one’s thighs – with views to Barrabadeen and the Finish Line sure to motivate even the weariest of participants.

-After completing 2 laps of the Torpedo Bay trail, the short section of Danbulla Road returns Grin n Bear It finishers to Barrabadeen and the completion of an epic challenge.
-A tremendous sense of achievement awaits them along with eternal glory, some serious multisport kudos and a face full of the ‘Grin’ inspired by the event’s title and the size of each and every entrant’s accomplishment.
+After completing 2 laps of the Torpedo Bay – Danbulla Drive loop, finishers will head back into Barrabadeen & veer off the driveway, through the campground along the western foreshore to complete this epic challenge.
+A tremendous sense of achievement awaits them along with eternal glory, some serious multisport kudos and a face full of the ‘Grin’ inspired by the events’ title and the size of each and every participants’ accomplishment.